Western wildfires: Crews make progress on huge Oregon blaze

 That side of the blaze also had burned into an area blackened by a previous fire, creating gaps in the fuel and reducing the spread of flames through grass, shrub and timber, Gracey said.

-In California, the Tamarack Fire south of Lake Tahoe had burned more than 78 square miles (202 square kilometers) of timber and head-high chaparral in national forest land.
-It erupted July 4 and was one of nearly two dozen blazes sparked by lightning strikes.
+In California, the Tamarack Fire south of Lake Tahoe has now burned more than 91 square miles (235 square kilometers) of timber and head-high chaparral of mostly national forest land, fire officials said Friday.

-The fire in Alpine County has destroyed at least 10 buildings.
-Fire officials expected active or extreme fire behavior on Friday because of afternoon gusts and temperatures approaching 90 degrees Fahrenheit (32 degrees Celsius).
+The fire, sparked by lightning July 4 in Alpine County, has destroyed at least 10 buildings and forced the evacuation of more than 2,400 homes.
+That includes about 1,300 that were ordered evacuated for the first time Thursday when blowing embers ignited a new spot fire that jumped U.S. Highway 395 north of Topaz Lake on the California-Nevada line.

-Blowing embers from flames ignited a new spot fire Thursday afternoon that jumped the highway north of Topaz Lake on the California-Nevada line, prompting a new evacuation order at Topaz Lake Estates and neighboring areas.
+Pat Seekins, operations section chief for the Rocky Mountain Incident Management Team that was called in to manage the fire, said Friday they were shifting significant resources to its eastern flank along the state line.
+More than 1,300 firefighters were battling the overall fire, and more resources were on their way.

-“Firefighters on the ground and aircraft continue to battle the growing spot under exceptionally difficult weather and fuel condition,” the Humboldt-Toiyabe National Forest said in an update.
+The Douglas County Board of Commissioners in Nevada declared a state of emergency and set up evacuation sites at a senior center and the Topaz Estates community center.
+Neighboring Lyon County opened one at Smith Valley High School.

-It estimated the new blaze already had burned nearly 4 square miles (10 square kilometers).
+Crews also continue to provide structure protection farther west in California near Markleeville, Woodfords and Crystal Springs south of California Highway 88, but the worst danger has passed there, Seekins said.

-Mandatory evacuation orders were issued Thursday in Plumas County in the Sierra Nevada west of the Nevada line as the Dixie Fire continued to grow explosively eastward, becoming California’s largest wildfire so far this year.
+Mandatory evacuation orders were issued Friday in Butte County, California as the Dixie Fire continued to grow explosively eastward, becoming the state’s largest wildfire so far this year.
+On Thursday, officials in Plumas County in the Sierra Nevada west of the Nevada line also ordered evacuations.

 “This fire is outpacing us at moments,” Shannon Prather, the incident commander, said Thursday evening.